seqeralabs/nf-tower-aws/launch/README.md

 ### AWS Batch management

-This section of the policy allows Seqera to manage Batch compute environments and jobs.
-You can restrict these permissions to specific resources, for example by limiting access to the job queues and compute environments created manually.
-You can also restrict permissions based on resource tag (these need to be set by users when [setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)).
+The first section of the policy allows Seqera to manage Batch compute environments, job queues and jobs.
+You can restrict these permissions to the specific Batch resources you created manually in your account and region; you can also restrict permissions based on Resource tag, which need to be defined by users when [setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview).

 ```json
 {